jkeohan/rctr-8-2-21/w01d02/nested-compnents.md

 - Create a CardImage Component that returns the just image
 - Create a Button Component that returns just the button
-- Import CardImage and Button into Card1
+- Import CardImage into Card1
+- Import the CardButton into CardBody
 - Replace the HTML with those Components

 :thumbsup: Click on the thumbs up when you're done.